 History, tourist information, and nearby accommodation

-Today the ground floor of the hall is let to a number of small businesses; the main area is a cafe at present, and the building is open during cafe hours.
-The administrative chambers on the upper floor are not usually open to visitors (which was quite a disappointment to me when we visited).
-Individuals and groups can pre-book tours through the Tourist Information Centre for a small fee.
+Today the ground floor of the hall is let to a number of small businesses; the ground floor ex-courtroom hosts a cafe at present, and the building is open during cafe hours.
+As of spring 2018, experienced guides run a tour of the administrative chambers on the upper floor on Monday afternoons.
+Additionally, groups can pre-book tours through the Tourist Information Centre.
+(There are charges for the tours.)

 The Guildhall is a member of Norwich 12, a group of a dozen top heritage attractions in the city.

 Address: Gaol Hill, Norwich, Norfolk, England, NR2 1JS

 Location: On the north side of the market place, just downhill of the city hall

 Heritage Rated from 1- 5 (low to exceptional) on historic interest